 As you drive up the tree-lined driveway you shed the worries of school and business.
 After a few hours of satisfying equine activities, you will return to your everyday life rejuvenated.

 Newcomers are amazed at the extent of equestrian amenities and services available at reasonable costs.
 A "down home" atmosphere prevails at the Clubhouse area.
 A few steps up the hill is the sparkling swimming pool, and the polo training cage complete with "Woody", the wooden horse.

 Spreading out before your eyes are three riding arenas, including our functional covered arena.
-The USC Polo Club and Team practices 3-4 nights per week under the lights, during the school year.
-Every effort is made by the responsive on-premises staff to maintain our manicured landscaping, and keep the riding areas attractive for rider and horse alike.
+Every effort is made by the responsive on-premises staff to maintain our manicured landscaping and keep the riding areas attractive for rider and horse alike.